shimondoodkin/mongodb.co.il/basicsetup/windows/install_README.txt

        install.bat

   5. run install.bat
-     if you have made a mistake you can install.bat file again it will re-register the services
+     if you have made a mistake you can install.bat file again it will unregister and register the services.

   6 Credits
      Created by Shimon Doodkin (http://doodkin.com)

-Read install.sh
-The scripts are simple you can modify it and bend it to your needs quickly.
+The scripts are simple. you can run each one by it self.
+For example running s1r1.bat will unregister and register a windows service.
-I wrote it is intentionally in not a not DRY functions fashion So it will by straight forward.
-I think you will be able fairly easily
+I wrote it intentionally in not a not DRY functions fashion so it will be straight forward.
+I think you will be able fairly easily modify these scripts to your needs and use them.
-reconstruct this script in to a script of your needs.

 plan: